-The Charles B. Keesee Educational Fund, Inc. of Martinsville, Virginia, is a private foundation which offers financial assistance to qualified Southern Baptists who were residents of the states of Virginia or North Carolina prior to entering the Seminary and who are enrolled in a full-time basic degree program (A.Div., M.A./C.E., M.A./C.M., or M.Div.).
+The Charles B. Keesee Educational Fund, Inc. of Martinsville, Virginia, is a private foundation which offers financial assistance to qualified Southern Baptists who were residents of the states of Virginia or North Carolina prior to entering the Seminary and who are enrolled in a full-time basic degree program.
 Applications may be secured from: Charles B. Keesee Educational Fund, Inc., P. O. Box 431, Martinsville, Virginia 24114.
 These must be returned to the Keesee Office by March 1 prior to the academic year for which assistance is requested.